 The fourth chapter of Pope John Paul II’s apostolic letter SALVIFICI DOLORIS covers Christ’s overcoming suffering through love.
-I have humbly gathered four key ideas in the chapter: malice of Lucifer, malice of man, suffering and beatitudes.
+The chapter has four key ideas: malice of Lucifer, malice of man, suffering and beatitudes.

 Malice has two primary characteristics: ignorance and arrogance.
 Lucifer conspired with his disciples to become superior to God.
 Defeated, Lucifer became Satan, his disciples demons, and they went into Hell.
-Satan planted malice in man’s soul through deception, because he was envious of man, God’s supreme creation.
-Man fell into Satan’s trap, for he also desired to become superior to God.
+Satan planted malice in man’s soul through deception, and man fell into Satan’s trap, for he also desired to become superior to God.

 He made humans subject to suffering and death, but didn’t forsake them and sent His son to the world to redeem us through death on a cross.